cmc-aau/hpc-docs/docs/slurm/intro.md

 See `pestat -h` for more options.

 ## Live monitoring
-For live monitoring of the whole cluster, the ressource utilization of individual nodes, number of SLURM jobs running etc, visit the [Grafana dashboard](http://bio-ospikachu04.srv.aau.dk:3000/dashboards) (only available on the internal AAU network).
+For live monitoring of the whole cluster, the resource utilization of individual nodes, number of SLURM jobs running etc, visit the [Grafana dashboard](http://bio-ospikachu04.srv.aau.dk:3000/dashboards) (only available on the internal AAU network).